 Managing and maintaining your software in various languages can be tricky.
-The mentioned translation management tools help you organize all your languages more efficiently, and allow software developers, product managers and translators collaborate in one place.
+The mentioned translation management tools help you organize all your languages more efficiently and allow software developers, product managers, and translators to collaborate in one place.

 Launching your first or second language can be an exciting project and including real users as early as possible, definitely takes away a lot of the guesswork and errors.

-Simply head over and give Usersnap a free try.
+Simply head over and give Usersnap, the top-rated user feedback platform a free try.

 Hopefully, you found this review of translation management tools useful.
 Have you already experienced one or the other tools?
 Let us know and share your experience with us!